Case Presentation

 Case Report

-A 3-month-old female infant weighing 4.5kg was admitted with complaints of reduced feeding, fever and abdominal distension.
-On examination the child was found to have a heart rate of 141 per minute, temperature of 100 Degrees Fahrenheit and an oxygen Saturation of 78% on right arm and 91% on left arm suggesting a Patent Ductus Arteriosis.
-The child was also found to be icteric.
+A 4.5 kg, 3-month-old female infant was brought in with complaints of decreased feeding, fever, and distended abdomen.
+Upon inspection, the child's temperature was recorded at 100 degrees Fahrenheit, heart rate of 141 beats per minute, and oxygen saturation levels of 78% on the right arm and 91% on the left, indicating the possibility of a patent ductus arteriosus.
 Chest examination revealed an ejection systolic murmur and bilateral coarse crepitations.

 A chest X Ray showed a boat shaped heart and prominent broncho vascular markings.
 Ultrasound of the abdomen showed situs inversus abdominis.